As published in Internet Retailer

 According to Mamnani, a unified ecommerce platform can help online retailers address all of these challenges.
 “A unifying system allows online retailers to track and bring their sales data all together,” Mamnani says.
 “Without it, they never have any insights into the financial health of their business, have no control over profit margins and are unable to automate their workflows.”

-Mamnani points to several online retailers who have seen success using Unify.
-Emergency food and survival gear company Product Bahn, for example, decreased its order processing by 50% when it integrated Unify.
+Mamnani points to several online retailers who have seen success using Unify Online.
+Emergency food and survival gear company Product Bahn, for example, decreased its order processing by 50% when it integrated Unify Online.
 Loving Guidance, an educational materials retailer, reduced processing time from two weeks to one day and has been able to maintain accurate inventory and accounting after using the solution.
-And with Unify, cycling and clothing company Club Ride Apparel saves more than 50 hours each month on data entry, has increased order volume by 20%, and now fully processes orders in one hour.
+And with Unify Online, cycling and clothing company Club Ride Apparel saves more than 50 hours each month on data entry, has increased order volume by 20%, and now fully processes orders in one hour.

 “Successful sellers plan for success and build their businesses so they can handle peak seasonality, experiment with different sales channels, and grow without overtaxing their systems,” Mamnani says.
 “Webgility helps sellers build businesses that are sustainable, profitable and scalable.”